Henry John Temple, 3rd Viscount Palmerston: Electoral victory

 Palmerston won another general election in July 1865, increasing his majority.
 The leadership of Palmerston was a great electoral asset to the Liberal Party.
 He then had to deal with the outbreak of Fenian violence in Ireland.
 Palmerston ordered the Viceroy of Ireland, Lord Wodehouse, to take measures against this, including a possible suspension of trial-by-jury and a monitoring of Americans travelling to Ireland.
 He believed that the Fenian agitation was caused by America.
 On 27 September 1865 he wrote to the Secretary for War:

 The American assault on Ireland under the name of Fenianism may be now held to have failed, but the snake is only scotched and not killed.
 It is far from impossible that the American conspirators may try and obtain in our North American provinces compensation for their defeat in Ireland.

 He advised that more armaments be sent to Canada and more troops be sent to Ireland.
 During these last few weeks of his life, Palmerston pondered on developments in foreign affairs.
 He began thinking of a new friendship with France as "a sort of preliminary defensive alliance" against the United States and looked forward to Prussia becoming more powerful as this would balance against the growing threat from Russia.
 In a letter to Russell he warned that Russia "will in due time become a power almost as great as the old Roman Empire ...
 Germany ought to be strong in order to resist Russian aggression."

+At eighty, Palmerston continued leading the country, though despite being acutely aware of the changing tides that would define the coming age.
+Reflecting on his eventual successor, Palmerston predicted that Gladstone would soon take over, saying "Gladstone will soon have it all his own way; and whenever he gets my place, we shall have strange doings".
+In July, he gave his last formal speech regarding the services provided by members of private businesses.
+Palmerston traveled to his constituency of Tiverton, where he engaged in a "one more brush" with the Chartist butcher Mr. Rowcliffe.
+Concerns over a weak voice quickly disintegrated following his performance.